 {{stampToDate(item.CreatedTime, "01-02")}}

-This makes our website content more vivid and information transmission clearer.
+This makes our website content more vivid and the information transmission clearer.

 Summary

-By using flexibilitystampToDateTags and their Go-specific formatting rules allow users of the Anqi CMS to easily convert backend timestamp data into user-friendly and diverse date-time displays.Mastering this tag not only enhances the reading experience of the website content but also demonstrates the powerful capability of AnQi CMS in detail handling.stampToDateAll of which can help you present time information in a** manner.
+By flexible applicationstampToDateThe label and the Go language-specific formatting rules allow Anqi CMS users to easily convert backend timestamp data into user-friendly and diverse date-time displays.Mastering this tag not only enhances the reading experience of website content but also showcases the powerful ability of Anqi CMS in detail handling.No matter what content you have, whether it is a blog article, product release or event news,stampToDateAll of which can help you present time information in ** manner.